Yasmeena-elsayed/project/README.md

 image           18/10/2022  "old code with low accuracy" check-questionnaires
-questionaire.h5 with 10 question only after edit
-                        // code questionnaires with 10 questions only
+questionaire.h5 with 10 question only after edit questions.ipynp                        // code questionnaires with 10 questions only